-This would be a low carbon car - free building in a highly sustainable location.
+This would be a low carbon car - free building, except to accommodate accessible spaces in a highly sustainable location.

 96 secure cycle spaces would be provided.
 There would be public realm improvements around the site through the provision of trees and hard landscaping.
 Biodiversity would be improved with new habitats created and a wildflower green roof included at the 7th floor.
 Flood risk can be managed.